Geography of the United States Virgin Islands: Climate

-The U.S. Virgin Islands enjoy a tropical climate, moderated by easterly trade winds and with relatively low humidity.
-Temperatures vary little throughout the year.
+The U.S. Virgin Islands enjoys a tropical climate, moderated by easterly trade winds and with relatively low humidity.
+Temperatures vary little throughout the year as summer and winter high temperatures differ by 3°C or 5°F or less on average.

 In the capital, Charlotte Amalie, typical daily maximum temperatures are around 91 °F in the summer and 86 °F in the winter.
 Typical daily minimum temperatures are around 78 °F in the summer and 72 °F in the winter.
 Water temperatures are around 83 °F in the summer and 79 °F in the winter.
 Rainfall averages about 38 in per year.
 Rainfall can be quite variable, but the wettest months on average are September to November and the driest months on average are February and March.

 The islands are subject to tropical storms and hurricanes, with the hurricane season running from June to November.
 In recent history, substantial damage was caused by Hurricane Irma and Hurricane Maria in 2017, Hurricane Hugo in 1989 and Hurricane Marilyn in 1995.
 The islands were also struck by Hurricane Bertha in 1996, Hurricane Georges in 1998, Hurricane Lenny in 1999, Tropical Storm Jeanne in 2004, Hurricane Omar in 2008, Hurricane Earl in 2010, Tropical Storm Otto in 2010, and Tropical Storm Tomas in 2010, but damage was less severe in those storms.